Thromboprophylaxis Guidelines for Cranial or Spinal Patients Managed by Neurosurgeons

 - Acquired bleeding disorders e.g. acute liver failure

-- Concurrent use of anticoagulants e.g. warfarin with therapeutic INR, apixaban, dabigatran, edoxaban, rivaroxaban
+- Concurrent use of direct oral anticoagulants (DOAC’s), such as apixaban, dabigatran, edoxaban or rivaroxaban **

 - Acute stroke